timkuijsten/wiresep/doc/sessionmaintenance.md

 ### Rekey timer expires

-This can happen while trying to establish a new session as an initiator when either the enclave or the peer does not respond within Rekey-Timeout, which is five seconds.
+This can happen while trying to establish a new session as an initiator when either the enclave or the peer does not respond within Rekey-Timeout (which is five seconds).

 ```
     notifyproxy(sesstent, isDead);